 I am looking into taking the herb kanna to help relieve my anxiety and pretty serious depression.
 I have tried pharmaceutical antidepressants with bad results.

 Kanna (Sceletium tortuosum) has been used in traditional South African medicine for centuries to help boost mood and reduce stress, anxiety and tension.
-I discussed its use for treating depression with Tieraona Low Dog, M.D., director of The Fellowship at the Arizona Center for Integrative Medicine and an expert on botanical medicine.
+I discussed its use for treating depression with Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, and an expert on botanical medicine.
 She told me that kanna contains an alkaloid called mesembrine that may act as a serotonin reuptake inhibitor (many commonly prescribed antidepressant medications inhibit the reuptake of serotonin).
 However, Dr. Low Dog notes that there has not been much research on kanna, and its safety has not been well-established.
 She says that if she were treating mild depression, she probably would opt for better-studied natural remedies, such as St. John's wort, SAMe and rhodiola.

 I agree with Dr. Log Dog.
 St. John's wort is an herbal remedy that has long been used in Europe as a treatment for mood disorders.
 Standardized extracts have shown an effectiveness equaling that of Prozac for treatment of mild to moderate depression.
 Don't take St. John's wort with anti-retroviral medications, birth control pills, or pharmaceutical antidepressants.
 The recommended dose is 300 mg of an extract standardized to 0.3 percent hypericin, three times a day.
 It takes about eight weeks for the full effects to be felt.